-As described in Section 4.1.1, all pedestrian poses contained in the UAH dataset were manually labelled by a human expert.
+As described in Section 4.1.1, in order to test the performance of the proposed activity recognition algorithm, all pedestrian poses contained in the UAH dataset were manually labelled by a human expert.
 The adopted event-labelling criteria defines a starting activity as the action that begins when the pedestrian moves one knee to initiate the gait and ends when the foot of that leg touches the ground again.
-A stopping activity is defined as the action that begins when a foot is raised for the last step and finishes when that foot treads the ground.
+Besides, a stopping activity is defined as the action that begins when a foot is raised for the last step and finishes when that foot treads the ground.
 Examples of transitions manually labelled are shown in Figures 4.4, 4.5, 4.6 and 4.7.

 On the other hand, as described in Section 4.4, the process of how a pedestrian changes his dynamics over time is modelled by a HMM.
 Therefore, at any time, a pedestrian is able to carry out one of a set of 4 distinct actions, i.e. standing, starting, stopping and walking, and the probability of changing from one to another state is defined by means of the TPM illustrated in Figure 4.23.
 The transition values were experimentally fixed by maximising the accuracy and minimising the number of critical missclassifications, i.e. missclassifications between standing and walking, and between starting and stopping.
 The activity recognition results are summarised on two confusion matrices in Tables 5.1a and 5.1b.
-Whereas the first matrix represents the results accomplished from 41 pedestrian joints, the second matrix shows the results when solely 11 joints were used.
+Whereas the first matrix represents the results extracted from 41 pedestrian joints, the second matrix shows the results when solely 11 joints are used.
 It is worth remarking that the pedestrian observations are composed of body poses and displacements.